Perceived Isolation-Loneliness Effect

-Purpose: This survey is designed to increase your awareness of the relationship between isolation (i.e., things that may be negatively impacting your ability to make social connections) and loneliness (i.e., the emotions associated with feeling isolated).
+Purpose: This self-assessment is designed to increase your awareness of the relationship between isolation (i.e., things that may be negatively impacting your ability to make social connections) and loneliness (i.e., the emotions associated with feeling isolated).

-Note: Upon completion of the survey you will get a personalized summary report on your Perceived Isolation-Loneliness Effect and a PDF copy of Journal 45 that provides a 45-day plan for creating a new beginning.
+Note: Upon completion of the self-assessment, you will get a personalized summary report on your Perceived Isolation-Loneliness Effect and a PDF copy of Journal 45 that provides a 45-day plan for creating a new beginning.

 Consent to Collect Data